COPRS/processing-sentinel-3/s3-acq/doc/SRN.md

 ## Additional Resources

 The preparation worker needs the task table for the IPF wrapped inside of the execution worker.
 To provide the preparation worker with the needed task table, a configmap will be created by the deployment script based on the file ``tasktable_configmap.yaml``.
-The resulting configmap contains the task table needed for the S1 ASP preparation worker, in order to create compatible job orders.
+The resulting configmap contains the task table needed for the S3 ACQ preparation worker, in order to create compatible job orders.

 The config map will be created in kubernetes in the processing namespace and will be named ``s3-acq-tasktables``, to be distinguishable from other tasktable configmaps.